delight-im/Knowledge/Life.md

  * "Many of life's failures are people who did not realize how close they were to success when they gave up."
 (Thomas Edison)
  * "Everyone can be taught to sculpt: Michelangelo would have had to be taught not to.
 So it is with great people in all fields."
 (Unknown)
  * "Count your blessings, not your troubles."
 (Dale Carnegie)
+ * "Man only likes to count his troubles, but he does not count his joys."
+(Fyodor Dosteoevsky)
  * "Give a man a fish, and you feed him for a day; show him how to catch fish, and you feed him for a lifetime."
 (Proverb)
  * "I always wonder why birds stay in the same place when they can fly anywhere.
 Then I ask myself the same question."
 (Harun Yahya)
  * "People become what they believe themselves to be.
 If I believe I can't do something, it makes me incapable of doing it."
 (Mahatma Gandhi)